Suhas7842/D/README.md

 - 👋 Hi, I’m @SriRamAdusumilli

-- 👀 <b>Studies Computer Science of Engineering, RVR & JC College of Engineering.
-(2024 To Be Graduate)</b><br/>
+- 👀 Studies Computer Science of Engineering, RVR & JC College of Engineering. <b>(2024 To Be Graduate)</b><br/>

-- 💖 I am also passion to learn the Web Development.
+- 💖 I am also passion to be a Web Designer and also Freelancing.

 - ✨ I’m currently learning.